Iceland Road Trip Itinerary for 10 Days

 Lodging: Public Campsite Vík – A flat field with subpar shower facilities- $27 per tent

 Drive on to the town of Kirkjubaejarklaustur (best name ever!), and get hot chocolate!
-Then, if you want, visit the underwhelming site of Kirkjugólf.
+Then, visit the underwhelming site of Kirkjugólf.
 This is a natural basalt rock formation that looks like a man-made church floor.

 Continue on to the wilderness area of Skaftafell, the southern part of Vatnajökull National Park.
 Once there, take the uphill hiking path to Svartifoss Waterfall, a fall tumbling over black basalt columns on its sides:Svartifoss Waterfall.
 Skaftafell NP.
 Ten Days Iceland Itinerary.
 14 days itinerary.